FRONTSH1P – A FRONTrunner approach to Systemic circular, Holistic & Inclusive solutions for a new Paradigm of territorial circular

 FRONTSH1P aims at ensuring the green and just transition of the Polish Łódzkie Region towards decarbonisation and territorial regeneration through demonstration at TRL7 of highly replicable regenerative circular systemic models and solutions that address the current challenges and needs of the region, transforming them into opportunities for economic growth, social inclusion, decarbonisation of systems of production and consumption, improvement of the quality of life for citizens, reconnection between the urban and rural context.
 The model will be implemented and demonstrated in the Łódzkie region, where key territorial partners, and particularly the regional institution, the scientific partner, the representative of civil society and industry groups, will play a relevant role in promoting, facilitating, and enabling systemics and circular economy at a regional scale.
 The involvement of those relevant actors will allow the promotion of the circular economy and to reach relevant actors, such as municipalities, companies, consumers, and civil society, which will be engaged in a participatory approach to collect needs and perceived constraints.
 From this activity, the cluster system will identify and define a circular economy strategy, with clear objectives, measurable targets, and a proper monitoring method.
 Moreover, the cluster will facilitate collaborations and cooperations among relevant actors for boosting circularity.
 It will mean to:

-- identify already-available initiatives and policies at local, regional, national, and international level;
+- Identify already-available initiatives and policies at local, regional, national, and international level;

-- create platforms to explore opportunities and to share information, best practices, and successful examples;
+- Create platforms to explore opportunities and to share information, best practices, and successful examples;

-- activate a strong communication between universities, businesses, and civil society for the technological transfer;
+- Activate a strong communication between universities, businesses, and civil society for the technological transfer;

-- exchange information and experiences with other regions and countries.
+- Exchange information and experiences with other regions and countries.

 The project foresees activities, such as the definition of regulatory instruments aimed at accelerating the transition to a circular economy creating a Circular Economy Action Plan (CEAP) in which the proposed systemic solution is embedded.